Skip to main content

 Tips

-Use the LLM node before Switch to classify free-text into known categories.
-Then Switch routes based on the LLM’s structured output.
+Use the Ask AI node before Multi-Condition to classify free-text into known categories.
+Then Multi-Condition routes based on the AI’s structured output.

 Order matters in conditions mode - put more specific conditions first, general catch-alls last.